-The MRU Experience Lab is a creative space for students, faculty, staff and community users to explore and experience virtual reality (VR), mixed reality (MR), and augmented reality (AR).
+The MRU Experience Lab is a creative space for students, faculty, staff and community to explore and experience virtual reality (VR), mixed reality (MR), and augmented reality (AR).

 The Experience Lab serves as a research and testing ground for faculty and students interested in exploring the educational potential of existing VR experiences, or in developing and assessing their own interactive VR content.